dospuntocero/silverstripecms-lite/README.md

 Have you ever wanted a really simple interface on top of our beloved CMS for our clients to enjoy?

-> SilverstripeCMS Lite its a totally uncluttered version of the CMS, enjoy Zen while work with SilverstripeCMS
+> SilverstripeCMS Lite its a totally uncluttered version of the CMS, enjoy Zen while working with SilverstripeCMS

 > — dospuntocero